jfpalchak/w8-pierres-bakery/README.md

 ```
 where
 ```
-Discount = Price of Item * (Number of Items / nth Item that is Free)
+Discount = Price of Item * Floor(Number of Items / nth Item that is Free)
 ```
 and
 ```